TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 Fiscal Year 2012

 The total nominal revenue for state and local governments collected within a state, divided by the individual population.
-Revenue refers to the U.S. Census Bureau’s "General Revenue" classification.
+Revenue refers to the U.S. Census Bureau's "General Revenue" classification.
 This measure includes taxes, fees, licenses, and intergovernmental revenue but excludes revenue from government enterprises such as utilities and liquor stores, as well as insurance trust revenue.

 #### Explanation of Data